 Parshall Flume with a Stilling Well and Ultrasonic probe.
-This device is commonly found on the Customer's side of the system; used for measuring the flow and a common sight for gathering samples.
-Here is a quick fix, use a reflective traffic cone to hold your ultrasonic probe if you do not have the correct stand.
+This device is commonly found on the Customer's side of the system; used for measuring the flow and a common site for gathering samples.
+Here is a quick fix if missing the probe stand, use a reflective traffic cone to hold your ultrasonic probe.